jack-dinsmore/starfarer/src/updates.md

 Made textures, obj files, and fonts into their own .sfr format and included them in the binary.

+## July 7

+Reorganized things into a more useful fashion and made a physics engine thread.
+Built rigid bodies & started astroworks thrace-class station

 ## To do:
-- Rigid bodies
+- Space ships controls
 - Skybox
-- Space ships!